A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Overview of common mixing methods

-When designing a correlated-k model, a practical problem arises about the most appropriate way to mix the k-coefficients of different species together, weighted by their local volume mixing ratios (VMRs).
-In effect, for input to a correlated-k RT scheme, we require the net k-coefficients from multiple species, each contributing their individual CDFs and VMRs.
-In this section, we briefly review common approaches for mixing k-tables in the sub-stellar atmosphere literature. \citet{Amundsen2017} provide an in-depth explanation of each of these methods.
+When designing a correlated-k framework, a practical problem arises about the most appropriate way to mix the k-coefficients of different species together, weighted by their local volume mixing ratios (VMRs).
+In effect, for input to a correlated-k RT scheme, one requires the net k-coefficients from multiple species, each contributing their individual opacities and VMRs.
+Existing methods, such as pre-mixed (PM), random overlap with resorting and rebinning (RORR), and adaptive equivalent extinction (AEE), each involve trade-offs between flexibility, accuracy and computational cost.
+In this section, I briefly review common approaches for mixing k-tables in the substellar atmosphere literature. \citet{Amundsen2017} provide an in-depth explanation of each of these methods.